 They might be asking:

 Remember that list of questions you used for YouTube?
 Now is the time to take that same list and answer those questions on your website.
 Thanks to that list, this step half is done.
-Now you just have to answer those same questions in blogs.
+Now you just have to answer those same questions in relevant articles and blogs.
 But answer them well—no wishy-washy half-baked blurbs, or prospects will navigate back to Google to find their answers elsewhere.

 Based on the questions these prospective clients are asking, you know exactly what kind of problem they’re facing.
 The next and final step is to convert, but how will they remember you or your website URL when they’re finally ready to call?

 Once you have those email addresses, you then have your digital marketing agency set up an auto-responder on your website to send more helpful information to this audience over time.
 Imagine an email once a week, nothing salesy, just a link to another video or another blog where you answer a related question.
+This tactic forms part of your content marketing strategy.

 It’s incredible to us that lawyers aren’t doing this.
 Your prospective clients are those grappling to get a better handle on their problem because before getting ready to call an attorney they need to feel confident about their options and about an attorney’s knowledge.